 Yeah, talking mats is really relevant for people who had a stroke.
 So talking about, yes.
 So we are the Australian partners of talking mats and talking mats is a strategy for having a conversation.
 It’s a way of structuring a conversation.
-So it’s not, particularly for people who’ve had the stroke, it can be used actually, with anybody.
+So it’s not, particularly for people who’ve had a stroke, it can be used actually, with anybody.

 It was originally designed for people with disabilities.
 So it’s designed to make communication easier.
 But it’s also designed to make difficult communication situations easier.
 So for example, in my team, we actually use it for our staff reviews.
 So you don’t have to have a communication problem to use it.
 But if you do, it’s a great strategy.
 So it is just a mat and picture cards, and then there’s a structure around the conversation.
-And the idea is to really give the, so the two people having the conversation, the thinker and the listener.
+And the idea is to really give them, so the two people having the conversation, the thinker and the listener.
 So the thinker is the person with maybe the person who’s had a stroke.
-So it it really does give them a chance, a good chance to think about topic and express themselves through this framework.
+So it really does give them a chance, a good chance to think about the topic and express themselves through this framework.

 And the other person, we used to call, the other person, the interviewer, but that was changed.
 And we now call them the listener.
-Because the role, our goal is to be a facilitator and really just ask the structured, use the structure, which involves open ended questions, so that the person really has a lot of time and space to express their own view about the topic.
+Because of the role, our goal is to be a facilitator and really just ask the structured, use the structure, which involves open-ended questions, so that the person really has a lot of time and space to express their own view about the topic.
 So it can be, the topics can be almost anything, but you start with a question.
 So it might be how, how are you going with this at home now?
-So that might be a self help topic.
+So that might be a self-help topic.
 So it might be how’s it going with your dressing, dressing yourself?

-And so one of the examples of how it might be used like that self help idea, you could actually do the talking with the person who’s had the stroke and also with a family member, they could get a comparison.
+And so one of the examples of how it might be used like that self-help idea, you could actually do the talking with the person who’s had the stroke and also with a family member, they could get a comparison.
 So you can say, yeah, I’m doing okay, with cleaning my teeth.
 I’m doing okay, with, you know, I’m not doing so well with getting up the stairs or whatever the things are, and then you do the same mat with a family member.
 And then you can say, actually, we need to discuss a few things here.
 Because, you know, I thought you were doing okay with that.
 But maybe you need help, and it opens up the discussion.

 Bill Gasiamis 46:27